Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/ostream-iterator-class.md

 ### <a name="remarks"></a>Poznámky

-Typ je synonymum pro parametr šablony `CharType`.
+Typ je synonymem pro `CharType`parametr šablony .

 ### <a name="example"></a>Příklad